-Documentation Roadmap for Unwired Platform
+Documentation Roadmap for SAP Mobile Platform

-Sybase[®] Unwired Platform documents are available for administrative and mobile development user roles.
+SAP[®] Mobile Platform documents are available for administrative and mobile development user roles.
 Some administrative documents are also used in the development and test environment; some documents are used by all users.

 See Documentation Roadmap in Fundamentals for document descriptions by user role.
-Fundamentals is available on the Sybase Product Documentation Web site.

-Check the Sybase Product Documentation Web site regularly for updates: access http://sybooks.sybase.com/nav/summary.do?prod=1289, then navigate to the most current version.
+Check the Product Documentation Web site regularly for updates: http://sybooks.sybase.com/sybooks/sybooks.xhtml?id=1289&c=firsttab&a=0&p=categories, then navigate to the most current version.